• Skip to main content

 How do you clean your house with salt?

 There are plenty of ways to clean your house.
 A quick stroll down the cleaning services aisle in your local grocery store will prove that there’s more than one way to clean something.
 I’ve always been a big fan of the frugal, eco-friendly approach.
 It doesn’t get much cheaper than some cheap table salt and free tap water.
 Salt has anti-bacterial properties.
-Here are seven creative ways to use nothing but salt & water to clean around your house.
+Here are ten creative ways to use nothing but salt & water to clean around your house.
+The first seven chemical free frugal cleaning tips were reprinted with permission from The Two Maids VIP Newsletter.

 1. How to clean a burnt pan with salt.

-If you burn food in a metal pot or pan, add salt immediately after removing the food to help the burnt bits loosen easier.
+If you burn food in a metal pot or pan, sprinkle salt to cover affected area immediately after removing the food to help the burnt bits loosen easier.
 Allow to sit for at least 5 minutes before you scrub.

 2. Oven and Stove Stain Annihilator.